bbmokhtari/django-translations/docs/glossary.rst

      The first level keys are content types, the second level keys are object ids and the values of the object id keys are the instances.

+     The second part is the query that can be used to fetch the translations of all the instances in the purview.